 Verify the SSH connection to the management port on the firewall to verify remote access to the correct device.

-Palo Alto Networks firewalls come with Secure Shell (SSH) preconfigured; firewalls can act as both an SSH server and an SSH client.
-You can verify your SSH connection to the management port of the firewall during remote access to ensure that, when you log in remotely, you are logging in to the firewall.
+Palo Alto Networks firewalls come with Secure Shell (SSH) preconfigured on them; firewalls can act as both an SSH server and SSH client.
+You can verify your SSH connection to the management port of the firewall during remote access to ensure that when you log in remotely, you are in fact logging into the firewall.
 You can also refresh the SSH keys and specify other options for the keys.